Telegraph Media Group - Case Study

 Leaving spreadsheets behind in favour of a more innovative approach

-The budget cycle was undermined by numerous errors.
-“That was definitely the catalyst for thinking we couldn’t proceed like this” highlights Rebecca Peach, Reporting Manager and Planning Manager at TMG.
-"We were spending a huge amount of time creating Excel models: they were inefficient, they didn’t allow multiple users to be working at the same time, they were very reliant on one person to administer and they were very fragile,” she added.
+"That was definitely the catalyst for thinking we couldn’t proceed like this," highlights Rebecca Peach, Financial Reporting and Planning Manager at TMG.
+"We were spending a huge amount of time creating Excel models; they were inefficient, they didn’t allow multiple users to be working at the same time, they were very reliant on one person to administer, and they were very fragile."

-To achieve a better and more accurate budgeting and planning process, TMG management decided they needed a solution that would bring all their data together and offer a completely different, innovative set of reporting capabilities, helping them move towards real digital transformation.
+To drive greater accuracy across budgeting and planning activities, TMG's management team decided they needed a solution that would bring all their data together and offer a completely different, innovative set of reporting capabilities, helping them move towards real digital transformation.
 The search for a solution began, and before long the Board decision-making platform - which unifies Business Intelligence, Planning, and Predictive Analytics capabilities in a single interface - became the front runner.

-Now TMG uses the same model for everything, from weekly and monthly reporting to forecasting and budgeting.
-The same model controls up-to-date information about how this current month is running and how current forecasting is expected to turn out.
+TMG now uses the same model for everything, from weekly and monthly reporting to forecasting and budgeting.
+This single model controls up-to-date information about how this current month is running and how current forecasting is expected to turn out.
 Based on that performance, everybody around the business knows exactly where they are and who is responding to that performance in order to ensure that they hit forecasts and business targets.

 "It is quite interesting because when you look back over time it’s difficult to remember what things were like before.
-Actually, in talking to you I realized how much has changed," concludes Andy.
+Actually, in talking to you I realized how much has changed."